Companion

 Morale Pools

 Non-player characters and creatures capable of fear or self-preservation have a Morale Pool (2D, 4D, 6D, or 8D).
 The higher their Morale, the steadier their resolve.
 Large groups can share a single Morale Pool that reflects the will of the whole.
-Roll a Morale Pool when a group sees its leader fall or loses half its number, when a lone foe drops to half HP, or when companions, hirelings, or retainers face danger beyond what they expected.
+Roll a Morale Pool when a group sees its leader fall or loses half its number, when a lone foe drops to half their Hit Points, or when companions, hirelings, or retainers face danger beyond what they expected.

-• 1+ Hits: They stand firm or press on.
+- 2+ Hits: They stand firm or press on.

-• 0 Hits: They falter or break.
+- 0 Hits: They falter or break.
 Enemies may flee, surrender, or freeze.
 Companions may retreat, demand higher pay, or refuse to follow.

 After the roll, shrink their Morale Pool by 1 for every Miss, up to a maximum loss of 2.